Skip to Main Navigation | Skip to Content

 The institution operates with integrity in its financial, academic, personnel, and auxiliary functions; it establishes and follows fair and ethical policies and processes for its governing board, administration, faculty and staff.
 The University of Central Missouri is committed to the enforcement of the highest standards of ethical conduct and integrity to provide the public it serves with the utmost confidence in the organization, educational services, administrative business processes, financial management, and the quality of reported information.
 Furthermore, UCM employees have a responsibility to the students, parents, donors, and other citizens of the state of Missouri to use University resources prudently, ethically, for the purposes which they are intended, and in full compliance with all laws and regulations.
 All members of the UCM community are expected to adhere to the set of UCM policies and procedures as approved by the UCM Board of Governors, president, or provost.
 The Academic Procedures and Regulations and a more exhaustive list of University Procedures and Guidelines may be easily accessed on UCM's website.

 UCM's operations and programs are guided by policies and procedures easily accessible to students, faculty, staff, and external constituents.
 Central employs a Policy Officer to manage policy development and to disseminate the body of evolving policy.
 The Policy Officer is a direct report to the General Counsel.
 The UCM Board of Governors exercises authority independent of Boards for other colleges and universities in the State of Missouri (RSMo, Chapter 172 and 174).
 The Board of Governors' Policy Manual appears first on the University Policy Office web page which also includes those derivative sources of policy that further describe operations and programs that ensure the practice of institutional integrity.
-Examples include: UCM Procedures and Guidelines; Faculty Guide; Human Resource Procedure Manual; Title IX; and the Student Handbook.
+Examples include: UCM Procedures and Guidelines; Academic Policy and Procedure; Human Resource Procedure Manual; Title IX; and the Student Handbook.
 New faculty, staff, and students learn about the Board of Governors' Policy Manual through orientation sessions and references in written materials.

 The UCM Board of Governors' Policy Manual provides guidance in relation to the financial, academic, personnel, and auxiliary functions of the University.
 Guidelines for the fiduciary functions are covered by six policies in the Board of Governors' manual, within Chapter 4, Finance and Administration.
 The Chief Financial Officer manages the fiscal policy.
 Academic guidelines are provided in Chapter 3, Academic Affairs.
-Specific academic policies that impact faculty are covered in Chapter 2, Section 2 of the Board of Governors' manual, in the faculty guide, and the various Academic Procedures and Regulations.
+Specific academic policies that impact faculty are covered in Chapter 2, Section 2 of the Board of Governors' manual, in the Academic Policy and Procedure, and the various Academic Procedures and Regulations.
 Information about policies is easily accessible electronically and, for the most part, with minimum delay.

 Polices and guidelines aimed at ensuring fair and ethical practices for the University's governing board are included in Chapter 1, Board Operations, of the BOG policy manual.
 Included therein are also policies related to UCM's ethics.
 Some policies are more difficult to locate or less consistent in providing readily accessible answers to likely questions, e.g., policies regarding student fees for a particular major, or listing of faculty credentials in a specific college.
 Those have been identified and noted in the sections below, along with recommended strategies for improving policy access.